 - 5.1.
-Subject to approval by Cabinet members.
-Steps will be taken to implement the policy, with the aim of it being in place by September 2021. - 5.2.
-Collaboration with Care Leavers to write and design an easy read guide to the policy and refresh and update our Commitment to Care Leavers will take place. - 5.3.
-Regular updates on progress and the impact/outcomes as a result of implementing the policy will be scheduled in the forward plan and provided to the Corporate Parenting Board
+Subject to approval by Cabinet Members, steps will be taken to implement the policy, with the aim of it being in place by September 2021. - 5.2.
+Collaboration with Care Leavers to write and design an easy read guide to the policy and refresh and update our Commitment to Care Leavers. - 5.3.
+Regular updates on progress and the impact/outcomes as a result of implementing the policy will be scheduled in the forward plan and provided to Corporate Parenting Board